Pay-Per-Mile Car Insurance

 Pay-Per-Mile Car Insurance vs. Behavior-Based Car Insurance

-Pay-per-mile and behavior-based car insurance both adjust premiums based on usage, but they focus on different factors.
-Pay-per-mile insurance calculates costs based on how many miles you drive, making it a good choice for low-mileage drivers.
-Behavior-based insurance adjusts rates based on how safely you drive.
-It rewards responsible habits and may raise rates for risky behaviors.
+Pay-per-mile and behavior-based car insurance adjust premiums based on usage but focus on different factors.
+Pay-per-mile insurance calculates costs based on miles driven, making it ideal for low-mileage drivers.

-• Sudden braking or rapid acceleration
+• Hard braking or fast acceleration

 • Phone use while driving

-• Sharp cornering
+• Sharp turns

 • Driving in bad weather